 The latest ban on crypto spending and the potential arrival of new tax laws means it’s difficult to see how using cryptocurrency for long-term investment plans is going to play out.

-Turkey’s Financial services’ outlook on Bitcoin and crypto economy
+Turkey’s financial outlook on Bitcoin and the crypto economy

 As with all the countries dealing with cryptocurrency – even those that have banned it – Turkey is highly interested in the potential of blockchain technology.
 Turkey’s interest in blockchain is widespread and it could be said to be one of the countries at the forefront of exploring its potential.
-One initiative, the Blockchain Turkey Platform has the scope of creating a viable blockchain ecosystem throughout Turkey and help the country take a lead in its development.
-Decentralised Finance, (DeFi) at present is very much linked to cryptocurrency and, as with all countries, very much a topic of debate.
-Whether DeFi, will replace the mainstream ebb and flow of financial systems is the biggest issue of all.
+One initiative, the Blockchain Turkey Platform has the scope of creating a viable blockchain ecosystem throughout Turkey and helping the country take a lead in its development.
+Decentralized Finance, (Defi) at present is very much linked to cryptocurrency and, as with all countries, very much a topic of debate.
+Whether Defi, will replace the mainstream ebb and flow of financial systems is the biggest issue of all.

 Crypto regulation in Turkey